sensu/sensu-docs/content/sensu-go/5.15/reference/entities.md

 | labels     |      |
 -------------|------
-description  | Custom attributes to include with event data that you can use for response and dashboard filtering.<br><br>If you include labels in your event data, you can filter [API responses][api-filter], [sensuctl responses][sensuctl-filter], and [dashboard views][50] based on them.
+description  | Custom attributes to include with event data that you can use for response and dashboard view filtering.<br><br>If you include labels in your event data, you can filter [API responses][api-filter], [sensuctl responses][sensuctl-filter], and [dashboard views][50] based on them.
 In other words, labels allow you to create meaningful groupings for your data.<br><br>Limit labels to metadata you need to use for filtering.
-For complex, non-identifying metadata that you will *not* need to use for API response, sensuctl, or dashboard filtering, use annotations rather than labels. required     | false type         | Map of key-value pairs.
+For complex, non-identifying metadata that you will *not* need to use for API response, sensuctl, or dashboard view filtering, use annotations rather than labels. required     | false type         | Map of key-value pairs.
 Keys can contain only letters, numbers, and underscores, but must start with a letter.
 Values can be any valid UTF-8 string. default      | `null`